streamlinecoreinitiative/judaismonline1-hostgator/README.md

 - News section populated from a configurable API (`update_news.py`).
   The admin page lets you set the feed URL and shows when the news was last fetched.
 - Optional `update_site.py` script can generate posts, update the news section and freeze the site.
-It no longer pushes updates automatically so the site is only published when you manually push changes.
+It no longer deploys automatically so the site is only updated when you trigger a deployment.
 - `batch_courses.py` can generate multiple courses in one run.
 - Login and admin pages are only available when the environment variable `SHOW_LOGIN=1` is set while running the Flask app.
-They are excluded from the static site, so visitors on GitHub Pages will never see the login button.
+They are excluded from the static site, so visitors won't see the login button.

 ## Setup